A Transfer Attack to Image Watermarks: Our Transfer Attack

-{\bf Post-Aggregate (PA).} A straightforward way is to apply an existing white-box attack to find a perturbation $\delta_i$ based on the $i$th surrogate decoder and target watermark.
-For instance, given the watermarked image $x_w$, $i$th surrogate decoder $S_i$, and target watermark $w_i^t$, the attacker can use the state-of-the-art white-box attack in Jiang et al.~\cite{Evading-Watermark} to find the perturbation $\delta_i$.
-Formally, the attacker gets $m$ perturbations $\{\delta_i\}_{i=1}^m$.
-Then, the attacker can aggregate them as the final perturbation $\delta$, i.e., $\delta=aggr(\delta_1, \cdots, \delta_m)$, where $aggr$ is an aggregation method.
-For instance, $aggr$ can be $Mean$ or $Median$, which takes the mean or median of the $m$ perturbations as the final perturbation $\delta$.
-However, aggregating the perturbations generated by the surrogate decoders may ruin the patterns in them which are effective to mislead the target decoder before aggregation.
-As a result, the obtained perturbation achieves limited transferability to the target decoder, as shown in our experiments.
+{\bf Post-Aggregate (PA).} A simple approach is to apply an existing white-box attack to find a perturbation $\delta_i$ for each surrogate decoder.
+For example, given a watermarked image $x_w$, the $i$th surrogate decoder $S_i$, and target watermark $w_i^t$, the attacker can use the white-box attack~\citep{Evading-Watermark} to obtain $\delta_i$.
+This yields $m$ perturbations $\{\delta_i\}_{i=1}^m$, which are then aggregated into a final perturbation $\delta$ using a method like mean or median.
+However, aggregation can disrupt effective patterns in the individual perturbations, limiting transferability to the target decoder, as shown in our experiments.

-{\bf Ensemble-Optimization (EO).} To address the challenge of Post-Aggregate, Ensemble-Optimization considers the $m$ surrogate decoders when optimizing the perturbation $\delta$.
-Specifically, Ensemble-Optimization aims to find a minimum perturbation such that the watermark $S_i(x_w+\delta)$ decoded by each surrogate decoder for the perturbed image $x_w+\delta$ is the same as its corresponding target watermark $w_i^t$.
+{\bf Ensemble-Optimization (EO).} To address the challenge of PA, EO considers the $m$ surrogate decoders when optimizing the perturbation $\delta$.
+Specifically, EO aims to find a minimum perturbation such that the watermark $S_i(x_w+\delta)$ decoded by each surrogate decoder for the perturbed image $x_w+\delta$ is the same as its corresponding target watermark $w_i^t$.
 Formally, we formulate an optimization problem as follows:

-Ensemble-Optimization finds a shared perturbation $\delta$ such that all the $m$ surrogate decoders output their target watermarks for the perturbed image $x_w + \delta$.
-The generalization ability of the shared perturbation for all surrogate decoders could enhance the transferability to the target decoder, as shown in our experiments.
-Note that we use $\ell_{\infty}$-norm to measure the magnitude of the perturbation.
-Our method is also applicable to other metrics such as $\ell_2$ or SSIM, as shown in our experiments.
+EO finds a single perturbation $\delta$ that makes all $m$ surrogate decoders produce their respective target watermarks for the perturbed image $x_w + \delta$.
+This unified perturbation improves transferability to the target decoder, as demonstrated in our experiments.
+We use the $\ell_{\infty}$-norm to measure perturbation size, but our method adapts to other metrics like $\ell_2$ or SSIM, as shown in our results.